The Lido

 The library where she used to work has closed.
 The family grocery store has become a trendy bar.
 And now the lido, an outdoor pool where she’s swum daily since its opening, is threatened with closure by a local housing developer.
 It was at the lido that Rosemary escaped the devastation of World War II; here she fell in love with her husband, George; here she found community during her marriage and since George’s death.

-In the tradition of Fredrik Backman’s A Man Called Ove, The Lido is a charming, feel-good novel that captures the heart and spirit of a community across generations—an irresistible tale of love, loss, aging, and friendship.
+“Charming [and] an unusually poignant tale of married love” (The Washington Post), Mornings with Rosemary is a feel-good contemporary novel that captures the heart and spirit of a community across generations—an irresistible tale of love, loss, aging, and friendship.

 The library where she used to work has closed.
 The family grocery store has become a trendy bar.
 And now the lido, an outdoor pool where she’s swum daily since its opening, is threatened with closure by a local housing developer.
 It was at the lido that Rosemary escaped the devastation of World War II; here she fell in love with her husband, George; here she found community during her marriage and since George’s death.

-In the tradition of Fredrik Backman’s A Man Called Ove, The Lido is a charming, feel-good novel that captures the heart and spirit of a community across generations—an irresistible tale of love, loss, aging, and friendship.
+“Charming [and] an unusually poignant tale of married love” (The Washington Post), Mornings with Rosemary is a feel-good contemporary novel that captures the heart and spirit of a community across generations—an irresistible tale of love, loss, aging, and friendship.

 Release: